pseay/HierarchyComponents/README.md

-HierarchyComponents
+# HierarchyComponents

----
-- This is a project to make initializing and traversing a GUI much simpler.
+This is a project to make initializing and traversing a GUI much simpler.
 The goal is to shorten multiple lines of code and make the hierarchy easier to navigate.
----
-Note the differences before and after Hierarchy Components:

-Notably:
+Benefits of hierarchy components:
 * You can easily tell which components are children of which other components
 * You don't have to make a component & add it to a container
   * Adding is handled automatically